rpdelaney/l4d2-tourney-rules/rules.md

 Use of the wait command in scripts is allowed without limitation.

 ######6.2.9 Command-line arguments
-Command-line arguments that do not exploit nor allow the player to exploit “cheat” cvars
+All command-line arguments that do not exploit nor allow the player to exploit “cheat” cvars are allowed.

 ######6.2.10 GUI options
 Any configuration setting that can be altered using the standard